Thinking about living or visiting Merida, Mexico?

 If you pick Santa Ana as your place to stay in Merida, you’ll basically have the best of both worlds!
 Why?
 You are located in the middle of the 2 most popular areas: Zocalo and Paseo Montejo.

 To the north of Santa Ana, you’ve got the beautiful street filled with mansions – Paseo de Montejo.
-It’s an up-scale area with a long walking street that’s just so beautiful!
+It’s an upscale area with a long walking street that’s just so beautiful!
 And to the south of you is Zocalo – the central area with all the main tourist attractions.
-Each will take about 10-15 minutes walking so like I said – the best of both worlds within walking distance!
+Each will take about 10-15 minutes to walk to, so like I said – the best of both worlds is within walking distance!

-The prices are a little less than if you were to stay at Zocalo but you might get a better, spacious apartment too.
+The prices are a little cheaper here than if you were to stay at Zocalo and you might get a better, spacious apartment too.
 There are plenty of restaurants or small food stalls everywhere around you and you can hang out in the popular park – Parque de Santa Ana in the afternoons.

 Santa Ana is the best place to stay in Merida for you if you want to walk everywhere and be far enough away from the most popular tourist areas.